mk0711/Gottacatchemall/api_documentation.md

 ---

 ### /v1/inventory
 GET show the current inventory the player has.
-Right now only support different types of balls
 response = {

     "pokeball": 100,